lukewnag/codeforces/README.md

 # codeforces
-My solutions to various CodeForces contests
+My solutions to various CodeForces contests.
+For now, all in Python until I get C++ running.